xtanaa001/academic-kickstart/content/research/algorithms.md

 weight = 30  # Order that this section will appear.

 title = "Algorithms"
-subtitle = "Online Algorithm, Optimization and Machine Learning"
+subtitle = "Online Algorithms, Optimization and Machine Learning"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.